-The Yale Center for Biodiversity and Global Change is an interdisciplinary academic hub for research, and education that sets out to address a complex set of challenges.
-It aims to connect the Yale community engaged in environmental, biological science, computer, and health sciences, and develop new project and training opportunities across academic units.
+The Yale Center for Biodiversity and Global Change is an interdisciplinary academic hub for research and education that sets out to address a complex set of challenges.
+It aims to connect the Yale community engaged in environmental, biological science, computer, and health sciences, and to develop new project and training opportunities across academic units.

 Many new and interdisciplinary scientific developments have, to date, only seen limited representation in university curricula.
 Addressing the future challenges arising from a changing planet requires training the next generation of scientists and decision-makers about the ways to gage and interpret the signals of biological change.

 Life on Earth has an explicit and dynamic spatial and environmental context that is increasingly perturbed by anthropogenic climate and land cover change.
 The genetic and phenotypic make-up of populations, the occurrence of species and their respective roles for ecological function and human health, the make-up of biological communities and ecosystems and their services for humans – all are critically determined by the specific geographic and abiotic setting that organisms have evolved into over often long times scales.
 Environmental change, occurring at much faster rates than at almost any time in the Earth’s history, is now perturbing many of these links.